Openhab-Nodes/website/content/en/userguide/tags.md

 tags = ["tags"]
 +++

-OpenHAB X uses the [Brick schema](https://brickschema.org/) to add semantic context to Things via a defined set of *Tags*.
+OHX uses the [Brick schema](https://brickschema.org/) to add semantic context to Things via a defined set of *Tags*.
 Such a context consists of one or more location, equipment and property tags.
 For example "Garden, MotionDetector, Battery, Current" for the battery current of the garden motion sensor.

 What is a semantic context used for?